pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

  ```
 ## Conclusion

 That was all!
 Now you know how to upload files.
 You can now go ahead and set up a client-side application that can consume the API.
-In case you got lost in the guide, I created a [Github repository](https://github.com/Kaizeras/rails-api-fileupload-tutorial) and added [branches](https://github.com/Kaizeras/rails-api-fileupload-tutorial/branches/all) for each of the steps and the implementations done in the tutorail.
+In case you got lost in the guide, I created a [Github repository](https://github.com/Kaizeras/rails-api-fileupload-tutorial) and added [branches](https://github.com/Kaizeras/rails-api-fileupload-tutorial/branches/all) for each of the steps and the implementations done in the tutorial.

+My personal preference for file upload is [CarrieWave](https://github.com/carrierwaveuploader/carrierwave) because it offers a more straightforward approach.
+The logic for the file is isolated into uploaders, which can be reused repeatedly for multiple models.
+This makes the code DRYer and more maintinable.
+Ittook me considerably less time to implement file uploading for both single and multiple items.
+WIth the [CarrierWave-base64](https://github.com/lebedev-yury/carrierwave-base64) gem, I did not have to add any custom logic for decoding and saving images - changing the name of the mounting method was enough.
+The only significant drawback is that CarrierWave has a lot of "magic" going behind it.
+It does not feel as customizable as paperclip and it feels more difficult for debugging.

+[Paperclip](https://github.com/thoughtbot/paperclip), on the other hand, offers a more personalized approach to file uploads.
+All the logic is stored inside the model and there is no need to encapsulate the logic outside the model.
+Files are treated more like standard fields in the model, rather than an independent part that is only assoiciated with the model.
+Debugging is somewhat intuitive, since any errors are simply  treated as attribute validation errors.
+On the other hand, making the image uploading more generic requires more tinkeing and experience (putting methods in <code>ApplicationRecord</code> is one way).
+Base64 uploads do not come as naturally as they do for CarrierWave and there is need for custom logic.

+To conclude, both CarrierWave and Paperclip have their pros and cons, and the choice which to use depends on the case.
+Both gems are popular and have big communities around them.
+The same applies for the different ways to upload files - both base64 and multipart forms are widely used means of uploading files to APIs.